timani/timani.co.za/_posts/2015-08-12-publishing-a-docker-image-and-automating-tests-with-circleci.md

 ##### Publish and share the images

+###### Provisioners

+This tells Test Kitchen how to run Chef, to apply the code in our cookbook to the machine under test.
+The default and simplest approach is to use chef-solo, but other options are available, and ultimately Test Kitchen doesn't care how the infrastructure is built

+<pre><code class="language-yaml">provisioner:
+  name: ansible_playbook
+</code></pre>

+It could theoretically be with Puppet, Ansible, or Perl for all it cares.

 ##### Create a github repo
 Images will appear in the general search, as well as an image search.
 Narrow your search results to only images by selecting “Images”.